pengowray/ft8play/README.md

 ## To do
 - [ ] decode FT8 audio
+- [X] fully support decoding of all ft8 message types
-- [ ] fully support encoding and decoding of all ft8 message types
+- [ ] fully support encoding of all ft8 message types
+- [ ] superfox mode
 - [ ] have the UI suggest alternative encoding methods when available
 - [ ] optimizations
 - [ ] FFT visualization